-If you apply for an Erasmus Mundus scholarship you are expected to provide documentation of a finalised first degree by the deadline in December.
+If you apply for an Erasmus Mundus scholarship you are expected to provide documentation of a finalised first degree by the deadline in March.
 A preliminary transcript stating that you finalised the degree is accepted.
-A final degree has to be presented by the time of enrolment.
+A final degree must be presented by the time of enrolment.

-We urge you not to use plastic folders to combine your documents.
-For sending your application package we strongly advise to use a service that allows you to track the delivery in order to make sure that we receive it within the deadline.
+We urge you not to use folders - plastic or other - to combine your documents.
+For sending your application package we strongly advise to use a service that allows you to track the delivery as your proof of dispatch and for us to verify delivery.

 Certified True Copies

-University degrees and transcripts must be sent either as originals or as certified true copies.
+University degrees and transcripts must be sent either as originals (which we do not advise) or as certified true copies.
 An official stamp with date and signature is required.
-In general, attestation by the local embassy, the police, a notary public or state or municipal administration agency is accepted.
-Failure to provide all the necessary documents disqualifies the applicant and the application will not be registered.
+In general, attestation by a local embassy, the police, a notary public, or municipal administration agency is accepted.
+Failure to provide all the necessary documents disqualifies you as applicant and you will not be registered as student.

 * The authorities that provide certified true copies vary from country to country.
 It is important that you inform yourself on who does it and where is this procedure taken care of in your country.
 The stamps given by the relevant authorities also differ.
 Please inform yourself where to access certified true copy stamps, such as a notary public or local embassies.
-A quick Google search for 'certified true copy' + your country may be able help you find some answers.
+A Google search for 'certified true copy + your country' may be able help you find some answers.

-As we are not able to return your documents, we recommend you to send certified true copies instead of originals.
+As we are not able to return your documents, we advise you to send certified true copies instead of originals.

 Please send your full application to: